developers-cosmos/Meme-Generator/README.md

 * _Second dataset:_ Pictures of faces Indian actors
 * _Third dataset:_ Images of faces of famous personalities

+Here is an example of how it works:
 >| Accuracies| Japanese (A) | Actors (B) | Famous Personalities (C)|
 >|----------|----------|--------|----------------------|
 >| **Sad**  |     60%  |   50%  |      25%             |